There’s no denying that a chic low bun is the epitome of beautiful wedding hairstyles – but that doesn’t stop us thinking “what if…?”

-Traditional wedding hair is lovely – a classic ballet bun or chignon can be perfect if you want to keep things simple.
-But what if you’re just not that kind of girl?
-We’ve found five incredible styles that are pretty, unique and allow you to show off your personality on the big day…
+While traditional wedding hair is lovely, what if you’re just… not that kind of girl?
+That’s why we’ve looked outside the metaphorical wedding hair box, and found five incredible wedding hairstyles that are pretty but still allow you to show off your personality on the big day.

 If you thought embroidery was nothing more than your gran’s favourite hobby, then think again, because we’ve just uncovered the coolest new way to accessorise.
 Jodie Austen, aka Peachy Stylist stitches tiny thread flowers into the hair.
 “It was one of those ideas that came to me while I was falling to sleep,” Jodie explains.
 “Adding an embroidery piece keeps a bridal hairstyle effortless but special.
 The hair embroidery has to be done on extension pieces because there is no way of getting it out easily enough to do it on someone’s own hair.
 I don’t have any template, I literally get the hair laid out and embroider.
 From start to finish they can take me a day of thinking about it, and roughly one to five hours to complete.
 If the dress or decor has embroidery, I can design it in the hair to match, or create one to go with the wedding flowers!”